st4lk/django-affiliate/README.md

 This code is saved in his cookies (also another way is supported: keep aid=12345 at every url).
 Now each request object has property `request.affiliate`, so you can access to affiliate, that attract current visitor, and therefore reward him at needed event.

+Property `request.affiliate` is lazy.
+To check, that affiliate exist, do this:

+        if request.affiliate.exist():
+            # optionally check, that he is active:
+            if request.affiliate.is_active:
+                # request comes from affiliate with code
+                # affiliate.aid

 You can find example project in this repository.

 Used by projects